Our curriculum plans can be found in the class pages of the website Class pages.

 Long Term Planning

+Each half term every year group has an overarching theme which is split into shorter topics.
 Topics are designed to be three weeks long, with each and every immersive topic building to an outcome for the children.
-The long term plan identifies core topics that will be taught in each year group throughout the year.
+The long term plan identifies the topics that will be taught in each year group throughout the year.
 The plan also allows for flexible topics which target areas of need or interest based on the specific characteristics of each cohort.

 Core subjects are assessed termly, a process supported by use of NfER Summative assessments and past SATs documentation.
 Teachers RAG progress and engagement mid term to analyse the rate of progress and likelihood of each child achieving the next assessment step.